Top Posts

 This was our longest travel day of the tour.
 Our destination was the Quiver Tree Forest, but first we made a significant detour to Fish River Canyon.

 Often described as the second-largest canyon in the world after the Grand Canyon, Fish River Canyon is certainly impressive in terms of scale, the viewpoints offer spectacular panoramas stretching far into the distance.
-However, if we’re being completely honest, this was probably our least favourite stop of the trip.
+However, if we’re being completely honest, this was probably our least favourite stop of the trip, only because of the long detour.

 This place felt almost alien.
 Despite the name, quiver trees are actually giant succulents rather than true trees.
 Their unusual shapes create one of Namibia’s most distinctive landscapes.
 Once camp was set up, we spent the evening wandering through the forest taking photographs as the setting sun transformed the landscape into shades of gold and orange, the atmosphere here was wonderfully peaceful.